 Spring is in the air and homebuyers are coming out of hibernation.
 With the holidays over and the weather warming up, it’s the time of year that's typically considered a hot period for the housing market.

-It’s the right time of year.
-Spring is the undisputed champion of seasons for selling a home – not only are flowers in bloom and the sky blue for some great marketing photos, but also people are chomping at the bit to get the closing process started so they can be moved in and settled before fall.
+Spring is the undisputed champion of seasons for selling a home.
+Not only are flowers in bloom and the sky blue for some great marketing photos, but also people are chomping at the bit to start the closing process so they can move in and get settled before fall.

 Homebuyers have a tendency to taper off in the winter, and not just in parts of the country that typically have frigid weather.
 A mixture of holiday obligations and kids in school lead to more homes coming off the market temporarily and buyers pressing pause on checking out new listings.

-The market is in the right place.
-Many markets across the country have not only fully returned to pre-recession levels, but home values are reaching beyond that point as well.
-A combination of low interest rates and low single-family housing inventory means there are a lot of eager homebuyers that have to compete for what’s on the market.
+A combination of low interest rates and low single-family housing inventory means there are a lot of eager homebuyers forced to compete for what’s on the market.

-To make your home as marketable as possible to millennials, update key rooms like the kitchen and master bathroom, which are known to get a lot of attention from potential homebuyers.
+Additionally, the move-in ready expectation that accompanied the rise of the millennial homebuyer is now widely embraced.
+To make your home as marketable as possible to all potential buyers, you should update key rooms like the kitchen and master bathroom, which are known to get a lot of attention from homebuyers.
+Consider replacing major appliances or systems that have reached the end of their life, such as the water heater or roof, since being able to say they're brand-new can add value to the house.
 Selling your home "as-is" promises quite a bit more work than a first-time buyer is willing to take on.

-Get started now.
-There’s still time to get your home on the market this spring to take advantage of the growing number of interested buyers, but successfully reaching potential buyers requires a bit more work than just an online post, and it’s best to get started sooner rather than later.
-Gorrell recommends reaching out to a professional to know what you need to do early on, so you can avoid a time crunch.
+There’s still time to get your home on the market this spring to take advantage of the growing number of interested buyers, but successfully reaching potential buyers requires a bit more work than just an online listing, and it’s best to get started sooner rather than later.
+Gorrell recommends reaching out to an agent at least a few weeks before you'd like to put the house on the market to know what you need to do early on, so you can avoid a time crunch.